heterotopian/cloud-sync/README.rst

     Name of directory to sync

 ``SOURCEBASE``
-    Path to root of sync content, in local filesystem
+    Path to source sync root, in local filesystem

 ``DESTBASE``
-    Path to root of sync destination, in remote SFTP filesystem
+    Path to destination sync root, in remote SFTP filesystem

 ``DESTUSER``
     SFTP username